sustainable tourism in barcelona - featured image 2

 Housing is becoming a key liveability issue, especially for the young.
 Wherever you live, or want to move to, owning a home is becoming an esoteric luxury.

 That’s overall.
-But when you add the crushing pressures of mass tourism on top of the standard squeeze that people are facing, it makes finding affordable housing almost like fighting for a Black Friday deal.
+But when you add the crushing pressures of mass tourism on top of the standard squeeze that people are facing, it makes finding affordable housing almost like chasing a rainbow with a semi-decent flat at the end.

 In Barcelona rent prices have skyrocketed 20% since 2022.
 And in other trendy Spanish cities like Malaga, they’ve risen around the same in just the past 12 months.